 [wpsharely id=”3265″]Click on this link and get your Free GHS Guide[/wpsharely]

 While the major construction companies may not be taking the risk as seriously as they should, many of them are at least moving in the right direction.
 When it comes to individual contractors and small construction companies, however, there is often very little that is being done to protect themselves.
 Many of these one or two man operations aren’t even aware of the risks associated with silica.
 These people are focused on finding work and keeping their customers happy, not following the latest safety suggestions from OSHA.

 In addition, they often don’t feel that they have the budget to invest in new equipment that can help to minimize the amount of dust that gets into the air, or for high quality respiratory protection gear.
 This leaves these individuals at significant risk for future medical problems.
 Since many of these individuals do most of their work in people’s homes, they may also be putting the health of the families at some risk by not keeping the silica dust properly contained.
 All contractors and small construction companies should be making an effort to stay up to date with all the latest safety suggestions from OSHA or other agencies.

 Help Keep Everyone Safe

 Anytime there is a known workplace hazard, it is everyone’s job to take action to keep people safe.
 There is a lot of documentation and other resources out there that can explain the risks associated with silica dust, so whether you’re a facility manager or part-time help in a small contractor’s company, it is important to share this type of information.
 In addition, its important to remind and communicate to employees to wear proper PPE to help protect from silica dust.
-This can be done by using safety signs (like these) or even vinyl safety labels (like this label).
+This can be done by using safety signs or even vinyl safety labels.
 Informing people of these types of risks is an important first step in getting all types of employers to take these threats seriously.